Ferlin Husky: Biography

-Husky was born in Gumbo, Missouri, an unincorporated community in northwestern St. Francois County, Missouri.
+Ferlin Husky was born in Gumbo, Missouri, an unincorporated community in northwestern St. Francois County, Missouri.
 His mother named him Furland, but his name was misspelled on his birth certificate.
 Husky grew up on a farm near Flat River and attended school in Irondale.
-He learned guitar from an uncle.
-After dropping out of high school, Husky moved to St. Louis, where he worked as a truck driver and steel mill worker while performing in honky tonks at night.
+An uncle taught him to play the guitar.
+After dropping out of high school, he moved to St. Louis, where he worked as a truck driver and steel mill worker while performing in honky tonks at night.

 During World War II, Husky served in the United States Merchant Marine for five years, entertaining troops on transport ships.
-His Crum character evolved from stories he told at the time about a Missouri neighbor named Simon Crump.
 His website states that his ship participated in the D-Day invasion of Cherbourg.
+His Simon Crum character evolved from stories he told during those years about a Missouri neighbor named Simon Crump.

-After the war, Husky continued to develop the Crum character while working as a disc jockey in Missouri and then Bakersfield, California, in the late 1940s.
-He began using the moniker Terry Preston at the suggestion of Smiley Burnette, who claimed Ferlin Husky would never work on a marquee.
-As a honky-tonk singer, Husky signed with Capitol Records in 1953 under the guidance of Cliffie Stone, also the manager for Tennessee Ernie Ford.
-With Capitol Records, he returned to using his given name.
-A few singles failed, before "A Dear John Letter" with Jean Shepard became a number-one hit.
-The follow-up was called "Forgive Me John".
+After the war, Husky continued to develop his Simon Crum character while working as a disc jockey in Missouri and then in Bakersfield, California, into the late 1940s.
+He began using the stage name Terry Preston at the suggestion of Smiley Burnette who claimed Ferlin Husky would never work on a marquee.
+He signed with Capitol Records in 1953 as a honky-tonk singer under the guidance of Cliffie Stone, who also managed Tennessee Ernie Ford.
+When at Capitol, he returned to using his given name although for his first few singles his last named was listed as "Huskey".
+A few singles failed before "A Dear John Letter" with Jean Shepard became a number one hit that year topping Billboard magazine's country charts and reaching number four on its pop charts.
+They followed it up that year with "Forgive Me John" which reached number four on Billboard's Most Played Country and Western Juke Boxes chart and number 24 on its Hot 100 chart turning the unknown singers into star performers in the United States.
 In 1955, Husky had a solo hit with "I Feel Better All Over (More Than Anywheres Else)" / "Little Tom".
-As Simon Crum, he signed a separate contract with Capitol Records and began releasing records, the biggest of which was 1959's "Country Music is Here to Stay" (number two for three weeks).
+As Simon Crum, he signed a separate contract with Capitol Records and began releasing records, the biggest of which was 1959's "Country Music is Here to Stay" reaching number two for three weeks.

-In the late 1950s, Husky had a long string of hits, including the number-one "Gone" in 1957 (he first recorded "Gone" as Terry Preston in 1952, but the earlier version lacked the strings and backup singers of the newly emerging Nashville sound).
+In the late 1950s, Husky had a long string of hits, including the number one "Gone" which stayed at the top of the charts for ten weeks in 1957 and was on the charts for a total of 27 weeks.
+(Husky had previously recorded the song in 1952 as Terry Preston, but the earlier version lacked the newly emerging Nashville sound production of Bradley Studios, which included strings and backup singers).
 "Gone" was a crossover success, also reaching number four on the pop music chart.
 It sold over one million copies, and was awarded a gold disc.
 The song's popularity led to a stint as a summer replacement host in 1957 on CBS-TV's Arthur Godfrey's Talent Scouts.